 There are many masculine shades in colors other than blue.
 Talk to the experts at the paint centers to find the right shades for you.

-Adding kids rugs, like this super fun Country Road Kids Rug, will provide your little one loads of fun time and could even be the focal point of the room.
+Adding kids rugs, like this super fun Kids Traffic Playmat and Rug, will provide your little one loads of fun time and could even be the focal point of the room.

 Simply add large wall letters to spell out the child's name and hang on the wall.
-You could also decorate with other knick-knacks such as baby clothes, booties and frames of your baby's hand and foot prints.
+You could also decorate with other knick-knacks such as baby clothes, booties and frames of your baby's hand and foot prints or art created by your toddler.

 There are many artists who specialize in painting newborn babies.
 Of course some of these designs will have to be incorporated after the baby arrives.
 But it is a great nursery decorating idea that creates a unique space for your baby.